Hiranyaloka/mt-plugin-RegexList/README.markdown

     /(<a name=(['"]).+?\2>.*?</a>)/i

 That regex is used soley to gather the substrings, and pass them to the "regex_replace" function created from the first two arguments.
-The second regex (third argument) is always global.
+As stated earlier, the second regex (third argument) is always global.
 You can put the `g` modifier there or not, but the expression is processed globally.
-Because that is the purpose of the plugin.

 ###  PUTTING  IT TOGETHER ###